jutunen/custom-carousel-lite/README.md

 ### init-item

-Defines which item will be initially centered to be visible to the use.
+Defines which item will be initially shown at the carousel midpoint.

 Item numbering begins from zero.